-- Recognition of bias motivators such as ranges of attitudes and perceptions toward a (a) specific characteristic or group, including disability bias and gender bias. - (b) Accurate reporting by officers, including information on the general underreporting of hate crimes. - Distribution of hate crime brochures.
+- (a) Recognition of bias motivators such as ranges of attitudes and perceptions toward a specific characteristic or group, including disability bias, gender bias, and religion bias. - (b) Accurate reporting by officers, including information on the general underreporting of hate crimes. - (c) Distribution of hate crime brochures.